MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-azure-ai-resource.md

 To use custom environments for Prompt Flow, you're required to configure an Azure Container Registry for your hub.
 To use Azure Application Insights for Prompt Flow deployments, a configured Azure Application Insights resource is required for your hub.
 Updating the workspace-attached Azure Container Registry or ApplicationInsights resources may break lineage of previous jobs, deployed inference endpoints, or your ability to rerun earlier jobs in the workspace.

-You can use the Azure Portal, Azure SDK/CLI options, or the infrastructure-as-code templates to update both Azure Application Insights and Azure Container Registry for the hub.
+You can use the Azure portal, Azure SDK/CLI options, or the infrastructure-as-code templates to update both Azure Application Insights and Azure Container Registry for the hub.

 # [Azure portal](#tab/portal)